osrf/gazebo_tutorials/haptix_logging/tutorial.md

 [**here**](http://bitbucket.org/osrf/haptix-comm/raw/default/example/hx_controller.c)
 and paste it in your current project.

-Uncomment the following blocks for enable logging:
+Uncomment the following blocks to enable logging:

 ~~~
-// Uncomment this block for start logging.
+// Uncomment this block to start logging.
 // if (hxs_start_logging("/tmp") != hxOK)
 //   printf("hxs_start_logging(): error.\n");
 ~~~